nptvuong2912/EECS268-Programming-II/README.md

 # EECS268-Programming-II

 Projects in EECS 268: Programming II at the University of Kansas.
+(Spring 2015)

 Course Objectives: to develop fundamental computer-based problem solving skills in the following three areas: